Ranking the Best Digital Nomad Jobs: Top 14 of 2021

 12. Coach

 You could work as a coach with any number of different specializations (career coach, financial coach, health & fitness coach, etc.).
-Coaching is a great option for anyone who travels because all you need is an internet connection and you can have a video call with your clients using Skype or Zoom.
+Coaching is a great option for anyone who travels.
+For example, an online personal trainer just needs an internet connection to run his entire business.
+He can use Skype or Zoom to video chat with his clients and an online personal trainer software to deliver them their fitness program.

 This is another digital nomad job that may allow you to put some of your existing skills and experience to good use.
 It could even work in tandem with some of the other opportunities already covered.
 For example, you could start a blog and promote your coaching services on your blog.